OrangeVulture/CONNECT4_PYTHON/README.md

 Run connect4.py for the game.

 WARNING: When opening gui.py code has been altered with convienience to connect4.py.
 Hence when any button pressed would exit with an error.
-File just for reference for gui menu.
+File just for reference for GUI menu.

-Open up cmd at the described directory(Python\Scripts) and type
+Open up cmd at the and type

 	pip install pygame